Gloria’s Law

 Gloria’s Law would give all of us a legal right to a Care Supporter, that could be with us in all health and care settings.

-It would ensure we always have access to a close friend or relative, who can provide emotional support, advocacy, and essential human contact when we’re at our most vulnerable.
+It would ensure we always have access to a close friend or relative, who can provide emotional support, advocacy, and essential human contact when we need it.

 Ruthie Henshall with her mum Gloria